EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Visual Design

 \subsection{Simulation Result View}

-We designed this view to assist policymakers to intuitively observe the simulation results and conduct a comparative analysis (L1, L2).
-The view includes two subviews: Single Policy Result View (L1) and Comparative Analysis View (L2).
+This view was designed to assist users to intuitively observe the simulation results and conduct a comparative analysis (L1, L2), including two subviews: a single policy result view (L1) and a comparative analysis view (L2).
+Furthermore, a single policy result view consists of an Infection Curve (L1-i) and a Spatial Propagation Feature View (L1-iii).

-\textbf{Single Policy Result View.} In this view, we use the cumulative number of infections as the evaluation indicator; plot the confidence intervals to demonstrate the uncertainty of the results; put the naming initiative in the hands of users to help policymakers distinguish different policies, and add the clips to present details of the policy setting.
-Fig.\ref{fig:single_view} shows an instance of this view, named ``lockdown\_tokyo\_center\_from\_20120715,'' referring to the policy imposing lockdown on central Tokyo since July 15th.
+\textbf{Infection Curve}.
+The cumulative number of infections is used as the evaluation indicator; plots of the confidence intervals demonstrate the uncertainty, putting the naming initiative in the hands of users to help distinguish different policies (L1-ii); and adding clips to present details of the policy setting.
+Fig. \ref{fig:single_view}-A shows an instance of this view, named \textit{``lockdown\_tokyo\_center\_from\_20120715,''} referring to imposing the lockdown policy in central Tokyo since July 15th.
 The blue curve represents the cumulative number of infections, and the purple area represents the 95\% CI.
-The clips under the title represent the basic parameters and restriction types of this policy (i.e., regional lockdown).
-Hovering the mouse on the corresponding position displays specific details of that position.
-In addition, the checkbox in the upper right corner of the view is designed to enable a comparative analysis to be conducted conveniently.
-The analysis can be carried out by using the checkbox to first select the target policies, and then clicking the compare button (bottom right corner of Fig.\ref{fig:teaser}-B).
-The corresponding result is displayed in the Comparative Analysis View.
+The clips under the title represent the basic parameters and restriction types of the policy.
+The button in the lower right corner allows the user to explore the result in depth (Fig. \ref{fig:single_view}-B) The checkbox in the upper-right corner of the view was designed to enable a comparative analysis.
+The analysis can be conducted by using the checkbox to first select the target policies and then clicking the compare button (bottom right corner of Fig. \ref{fig:teaser}-B).
+The corresponding results are displayed in the comparative analysis view, which combines multiple curves for comparative analysis (Fig. \ref{fig:teaser}-C).

-\textbf{Comparative Analysis View.} After the user selects several single policies to compare, a new comparative view is generated, which combines multiple curves for the comparative analysis (Fig.\ref{fig:teaser}-C).
 Similarly, the user can customize the name of the analysis result, and the evaluation indicator is the cumulative number of infections.